 Participants must be 30-75 years old; diagnosed with Idiopathic Parkinson's Disease; complete and provide a signed consent form and medical clearance.

-Offered at the Healthy Living Center at North River, Cleveland and Downtown branches.
-It is free to members and $5 for non-members.
+Offered at the Healthy Living Center at North River, Hamilton, Cleveland and Downtown branches.
+It is free to members.

 Contact Megan Vermeer, 423-877-3517 for more info.

 Rock Steady Boxing Chattanooga (RSBC) is a non-contact boxing based curriculum serving individuals with Parkinson’s disease.
 Through rigorous exercise, emphasizing gross motor movements, balance, core strength, and rhythm, RSBC is providing hope, enabling people with Parkinson’s disease to fight back and favorably impact their range of motion, gait, flexibility, posture, activities of daily living and overall quality of life.